DavidHe1127/Mr.He_HandBook/frontend/react.md

 ### React UI reconciliation

-* Reconciliation in react is the process of updating real DOM by calculating the difference between two states of virtual DOM.
+* Reconciliation in react is the process of updating real DOM based on the calculated difference between two states of virtual DOM.

 ![React UI update](./react_ui_update.png)